Please Read these FAQ Before Contacting Us!

 The Graduate School requests that you apply online.
 You can access the application from the UMD webpage. http://www.gradschool.umd.edu/application.
-We require a resume, personal statement, GRE scores, transcript(s), and three letters of recommendation.
-Typically statement of goals/experiences is about 3-4 double-spaced pages for a master's applicant and 4-5 for a doctoral applicant.
+We require a resume, personal statement, transcript(s), and three letters of recommendation.
+GRE scores are optional.
+Typically statement of goals/experiences are about 4-5 pages for a doctoral applicant and 3.5-5 pages for a masters applicant.
 Additional information about graduate admissions can be found here: http://www.education.umd.edu/studentinfo/graduate_info/Admissions.html

 When will I find out whether or not I have been accepted?

 We usually notify applicants about admission decisions in February.

 Didn’t you used to be called CSP?
 Where do you exist in HESI/CHSE?

 Yes!
 We have been the Student Affairs Concentration since 2011.
 We are a concentration/program within the broader program of Higher Education, Student Affairs, and International Education Policy (HESI), which exists in the Department of Counseling, Higher Education, and Special Education (CHSE).

 What can I do to strengthen my application?